 Nevertheless, I set a goal of connecting with one new person on LinkedIn each day this year and using those new connections to grow real business relationships.

 Tips for Virtual Networking

-If you find yourself working remotely now, and you’re wondering how to create and nurture relationships in our new virtual world, here my favorite tips and personal examples to give you a jump start on virtual networking.
+If you’re wondering how to create and nurture relationships in a virtual world, here my favorite tips and personal examples to give you a jump start on virtual networking.

 1. Regularly comment on LinkedIn posts written by your first-degree connections.

 If someone other than the author makes an interesting comment on the post, respond to them.
 Then send them a connection request with a brief note.

 “I liked your comment about AI on our mutual connection, Jane Doe’s post.
 I am also passionate about this subject.
 What do you feel is the biggest thing companies aren’t considering regarding AI?”

 2. Start an InMail conversation with anyone who comments on your posts.